-Since the broker is already running, resources are now being added on the fly.
+Since the broker is already running, resources are now being added on the fly!
 Adding resources to the broker is simple and is detailed elsewhere in the manual.
 Within a portal it is the same - just get the hostname from the form and add it to the farming engine.
-Note that the default compute server type is globus.
+Note that the default compute server type is globus, and the ProxyCredential is given the credential that was previously retrieved from MyProxy.